 Is Mahogany Wood Strong for Furniture?

-Mahogany is considered one of the strongest and durable wood for furniture.
+Mahogany is considered one of the strongest and most durable wood for furniture.
 You can use Mahogany for any furniture that we use in our day-to-day lives.

 If you ever think Mahogany is good only for big woodworking projects, that is a complete myth.